How can you tell the difference between bronze and brass?

-In the field, errors of assessment are quite common: distorted patinas, undocumented restorations, hybrid objects mixing old and contemporary...
-Faced with these uncertainties, the seasoned eye of experts is no longer always enough.
-Hence the growing interest of art professionals in scientific analysis, which today offers precise and reliable answers to the problem of forgeries.
+In the field, errors in judgment are quite common: falsified patinas, undocumented restorations, hybrid objects blending the old and the contemporary… Faced with these uncertainties, even the trained eye of experts is not always enough.
+Hence the growing interest in scientific analysis, which today offers precise and reliable answers when it comes to forgeries.

 Identifying bronze: visual cues and empirical methods